ThePlantAide.com

 3. Optimal Temperature Range

-Monsteras flourish in temperatures between 65–85°F (18–29°C), typical of tropical climates.
+Monsteras thrive in temperatures between 65°F–85°F (18°C–30°C), mimicking their tropical origins.
 Key considerations include:

-4. Signs of Light and Temperature Stress
+4. Balancing Humidity with Light and Temperature

-5. Seasonal Adjustments
+5. Seasonal Light and Temperature Adjustments

 The Plant Aide - Plant experts around you